Use of Portable Grinders

 - Wear safety glasses or goggles, or a face shield (with safety glasses or goggles) to protect against flying particles.
-Gloves, aprons, metatarsal safety boots, and respiratory protection may be required, depending on the work.
+Gloves, aprons, metatarsal safety boots, hearing protection, and respiratory protection may be required, depending on the work.

 - Ensure the floor around the work area is clean.